MichaIng/DietPi-Docs/docs/software/camera.md

 === "Access recordings (w/o web interface)"

     To access you recordings remotely without the web interface, you might want to have one of [DietPi's file servers](../file_servers/) installed.
-    Directories used by MotionEye:
+    Directories used by motionEye:

     - Media directory = `/mnt/dietpi_userdata/motioneye`
     - Accessed from file server = `/motioneye`

 === "Update to latest version"

-    MotionEye can be updated to the latest version via
+    motionEye can be updated to the latest version via

     ```sh
     sudo pip2 install -U motioneye